-Platelets are small, discoid, anucleated cellular fragments, that in human circulate at a concentration of 250000-350000 cells/ μ l of blood and are essential components of primary haemostasis (1, 2).
+Platelets are small, discoid, anucleated cellular fragments, that are present in human blood at a concentration of 250000-350000 cells/ μ l and are essential components of primary haemostasis (1, 2).

-Platelets are formed from megakaryocytes, large bone marrow cells (3), and they have a life span of 7 to 10 days; after that period they are removed from blood circulation (4).
+Platelets are formed from megakaryocytes, large bone marrow cells (3), and they have a life of 7 to 10 days, after that period they are removed from blood circulation (4).

 Resting platelets circulate as discoid anucleated cells.
 The platelet is surrounded by a typical bilamellar plasma membrane that extends through the multiple channels of the surface-connected open canalicular system, greatly increasing the surface area of the cell (4).
-The surface-connected open canalicular system provides access to the interior for plasma-borne substances and an egress route for products of the release reaction (5).
+The surface-connected open canalicular system provides access to the interior for plasma borne substances and an egress route for products of the release reaction (5).
 On the cytoplasmic side of the plasma membrane, just under the platelet surface, it is organized a regular system of filamentous elements that create the membrane skeleton.
 The sub-membrane filaments may cooperate with cytoskeleton to maintain platelet discoid shape, play a role in the extrusion and stabilization of pseudopodia, and interact with other elements of the platelet contractile mechanism to affect platelet cohesion and clot retraction (6).
-Dispersed in the platelet cytoplasm there are numerous organelles, including mitochondria, glycogen particles, lysosomes and peroxisomes. α -granules and dense bodies are platelet-specific storage granules.
-The α -granules contain coagulation factors, such as fibrinogen, factor V, high molecular weight kininogen, vWF, antiheparins, such as platelet factor 4, βthromboglobulin, platelet basic protein, growth-promoting factors and mitogens, such as PDGF, thrombospondin.
-Other proteins including IgG, albumin and fibrinogen are taken up from plasma by a novel endocytotic mechanism (1).
-Dense bodies are storage sites of serotonin, ATP, ADP, divalent cations, as Ca2+ and Mg2+; other constituents, like GTP and pyrophosphate, are present at much lower concentrations.
+Many organelles are randomly dispersed in the cytoplasm, including mitochondria, glycogen particles, lysosomes, peroxisomes, α -granules and dense bodies.
+The α -granules contain coagulation factors such as fibrinogen, factor V, Von Willebrand Factor, antiheparins, thrombospondin.
+Dense bodies are storage sites of serotonin, Adenosine-5'-triphosphate (ATP), Adenosine diphosphate (ADP), divalent cations, as Ca2+ and Mg2+, and other constituents, like Guanosine-5'-triphosphate (GTP) and pyrophosphate, are present at much lower concentrations.
 In human platelets ADP is the predominant nucleotide, and Ca2+ the predominant divalent cation (7).